moSa963/ChatRooms/README.md

 * Run `php artisan migrate` to create database tables

-* Now if you want to add some random data to your database for test purposes run `php artisan db:seed`
+* Run `php artisan db:seed` if you want to add some random data to your database for test purposes

 * Now if you want to enable the realtime features "broadcasting", you should set pusher credentials in .env